Skip to main content

 Does an employee survivor need to consent if their employer wants to file for a Workplace Protection Restraining Order?

-In addition to notifying the employee survivor in writing, the employer (petitioner) must talk to the employee survivor before filing for a Workplace Protection Restraining Order.
+In addition to notifying the employee survivor in writing, the employer (petitioner) A person who makes a written request to a court must talk to the employee survivor before filing for a Workplace Protection Restraining Order.
 The employer must talk to the employee survivor about safety or wellbeing concerns, and whether this restraining order would interfere with the employee survivor’s own legal actions.
-If, after this, the employee survivor does not give their consent to request the order, the employer must wait four days after the date of the consultation to file the petition for the Workplace Protection Restraining Order.
+If, after this, the employee survivor does not give their consent When someone gives permission for someone else to do something to request the order, the employer must wait four days after the date of the consultation to file the petition (noun) A written request to a court (verb) To request from a court for the Workplace Protection Restraining Order.
 However, this four-day waiting period does not apply if there is an immediate threat of physical harm at work and the employer is asking for an emergency order.

 Must an employee survivor testify or participate in their employer’s request for a Workplace Protection Restraining Order?

-No. An employee survivor is not required to testify, participate in, or show up in court for their employer’s request for a Workplace Protection Restraining Order.
+No. An employee survivor is not required to testify, To answer questions under oath participate in, or show up in court for their employer’s request for a Workplace Protection Restraining Order.
 The judge can not order the survivor to do so either.

 Can a Workplace Protection Restraining Order be granted against another employee of the workplace if they are the abuser?

 Yes, assuming the employer has not already fired an employee who is also the abuser, the Workplace Protection Restraining Order can be given against an abuser who is also an employee of the workplace.
-The judge, in this case, would consider the severity of the violence and any continuing physical danger or emotional distress to any employee at the workplace.
+The judge, in this case, would consider the severity of the violence and any continuing physical danger or emotional distress Serious mental suffering or anxiety to any employee at the workplace.

 Must the employer keep information related to a Workplace Protection Restraining Order confidential?

 Yes.
-If filing for a Workplace Protection Restraining Order, the employer (petitioner) must keep all the information relating to the case private and confidential.
+If filing for a Workplace Protection Restraining Order, the employer (petitioner) A person who makes a written request to a court must keep all the information relating to the case private and confidential.
 They may only disclose information to those employees who have a legitimate interest related to the safety of the employee survivor.

 What can an employer (petitioner) do if the abuser (respondent) later violates the Workplace Protection Restraining Order granted by a judge?

-If the abuser (respondent) does not follow the Workplace Protection Restraining Order, the employer (petitioner) can go back to court to enforce the order.
-The employer can file a Petition for a Rule to Show Cause.
+If the abuser (respondent) A person who has a petition filed against them does not follow the Workplace Protection Restraining Order, the employer (petitioner) A person who makes a written request to a court can go back to court to enforce Taking legal steps to make someone do what the court tells them to do the order.
+The employer can file a Petition (noun) A written request to a court (verb) To request from a court for a Rule to Show Cause A petition used when one party believes the other party has violated a court order or judgment .

-If found to be in violation of the order, the abuser can be found in civil contempt of court and required to pay a fine, sentenced to imprisonment, or both.
+If found to be in violation of the order, the abuser can be found in civil contempt of court When someone violates a court order or disrespects the court and required to pay a fine, sentenced to imprisonment, or both.
 If the abuser damages the employer’s property, the employer may also be entitled to damages for the property damage, including repair or replacement of the property, reasonable attorney’s fees, and court costs.
+The fees for going to court, including filing, serving, and getting transcripts

 Can an employer (petitioner) later change or modify the Workplace Protection Restraining Order?

-Yes, the employer (petitioner) can ask the court to modify the Workplace Protection Restraining Order.
+Yes, the employer (petitioner) A person who makes a written request to a court can ask the court to modify To change or adjust the Workplace Protection Restraining Order.
 If the employer is asking to modify the order more than 30 days after it was entered, they must show that a change of facts or law requires the modification.

 How is the Workplace Protection Restraining Order different from a domestic violence Order of Protection?
 Is there an advantage to one over the other?
 Should a survivor try to get both?

 A Workplace Protection Restraining Order, obtained by an employer, only covers the workplace.
-If the employee needs protection outside of the workplace, they will need to obtain a domestic violence Order of Protection or other restraining order.
+If the employee needs protection outside of the workplace, they will need to obtain a domestic violence Harm by one household or family member against another household or family member.
+Harm may be an emotional, mental, or physical injury Order of Protection or other restraining order.

 Where can more information about Workplace Protection Restraining Orders be found?

-The Illinois Workplace Domestic Violence Prevention Act can be found at 820 ILCS 275/ and contains information about workplace restraining orders.
+The Illinois Workplace Domestic Violence Harm by one household or family member against another household or family member.
+Harm may be an emotional, mental, or physical injury Prevention Act can be found at 820 ILCS 275/ and contains information about workplace restraining orders.
 For more information and names of forms needed, read Getting a Workplace Protection Restraining Order for an employee.

 Last full review by a subject matter expert